stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 	cd busybox-1.23.2/

 Configure BusyBox with `make menuconfig`.
-In principle I use the default configuration.
-I change only follow options:
+I used the default configuration and changed only the following options:

 	CONFIG_DESKTOP=n
 	CONFIG_EXTRA_CFLAGS=-m64
 	CONFIG_EXTRA_LDFLAGS=-m64

-I use these options to be sure that a 64bit version (x86_64) of BusyBox will be build.
+I used these options to be sure that a 64bit version (x86_64) of BusyBox will be built.
 Furthermore, *desktop features* are not required to test the Linux extensions.

 Building and installing BusyBox: